City of Ottawa Older Adult Plan

 Older Adult demographics, needs, and resources have changed considerably since 2012.
 To reflect the findings from the Evaluation Report, and to adapt to new and emerging needs from older adults, the City is working on the development of a new iteration of the Older Adult Plan.

 To understand the needs of Ottawa’s older adults, City staff consulted and engaged with residents and community agencies from June to the end of September 2024.
-Staff are currently analyzing the information collected.
-They are aiming to have the data analysis completed in December and subsequently will create a report to share the findings with the community.
 The findings will inform the development of the new iteration of the Older Adult Plan, which will be released in 2025.

 As information is release, it will be made available on this site.